trashbirdecology/bbsAssistant/paper/paper.md

 # Acknowledgements
 We thank the participatory scientists who collect data annually for the North American Breeding Bird Survey, and the Patuxent Wildlife Research Center for making these data publicly and easily accessible.
-Some functions in this package were adapted from the [rBBS](github.com/oharar/rbbs) package and are mentioned in function source code as appicable.
+Some functions in this package were adapted from the [rBBS](github.com/oharar/rbbs) package and are mentioned in function source code as applicable.

 # References